JonaReyGit/CoHabit/README.md

 # CoHabit
-Roomate-matching application in which two or more people can match based on their set preferences.
+Roommate-matching application in which two or more people can match based on their set preferences.